Fundamental groups of manifolds with positive sectional curvature and torus symmetry: Free actions on positively curved rational spheres with circle symmetry

 Note that this lemma applies to a closed, odd-dimensional, positively curved manifold whose universal cover is a rational homology sphere.
 Indeed, if $M$ admits an effective, isometric circle action, then its universal cover does as well.
 Moreover, this action commutes with the free $\pi_1(M)$--action.
-Combining this observation with the estimates $2p \leq \cod\of{M^{\sone}}$ and $\cod\of{M^{\sone}} \leq n + 1$, we deduce the third corollary from the introduction.
+Combining this observation with Proposition \ref{pro:CircleObstruction} and the estimate $\cod\of{M^{\sone}} \leq n + 1$, we deduce the following consequence.

-The second corollary from the introduction is another straightforward consequence of Lemma \ref{lem:SunWang}.
-It is included in the following:
+\begin{corollary} Let $M^n$ be a closed, positively curved Riemannian manifold whose universal cover is a rational homology sphere.
+If $M$ admits a non-trivial, isometric circle action, then $\pi_1(M) \supseteq \Z_p \times \Z_p$ for some prime $p$ only if $p \leq \frac{n+1}{2}$. \end{corollary}